cloud-carbon-footprint/cloud-carbon-footprint/README.md

 # cloud-carbon-footprint

-This is an application that calculates the emissions of AWS services in realtime of an AWS account, given a start and end date (within the past year).
+This is an application that calculates the emissions of AWS services in realtime of an AWS account, given a start and end UTC dates (within the past year).

 ### To run
   1. Interactive version: `./scripts/cli.bash -i`